 In support of the sale, an agreement was approved between the City and Nipomo CSD that serves as a successor to the MOU (Wholesale Water Supply Agreement or "Agreement") and facilities were completed with the capacity to convey 500 to 1,000 afy of water from the SMVMA to the NMMA ("Phase I" Waterline Intertie Project or WIP).
 The Agreement and WIP accommodate future project expansion such that water deliveries are planned as follows: 645 af in year one; 800 afy in years 2 through 5; 1,000 afy in years 6 through 10, and 2,500 afy in years 11 through the term of the agreement (2085).
-A provision in the Agreement specifies that the Nipomo CSD may request delivery of an additional 3,200 afy in excess of these quantities (potential total delivery of 5,700 afy).
+A provision in the Agreement specifies that the Nipomo CSD may request delivery of an additional 3,200 afy in excess of these quantities, for a potential total delivery of 5,700 afy.

-The intra-basin transfer of water from the SMVMA to the NMMA commenced in July 2015, with the delivery of about 50 af of water in each month from July through December.
-Thus, in the latter half of 2015, a total of 314 af of water was transferred.
-Delivery of an additional 337 af of water was completed in the first half of 2016, thus delivering a total of about 650 af of water in year one of the Agreement (directly on par with the Agreement amounts).
-Reporting water transfers to the NMMA on the 2016 calendar year, a total of about 770 af of water was transferred comprised of a blend of about 135 af of groundwater pumped from City water supply wells and 635 af of SWP water delivered to the City.
-Transfers increased in calendar year 2017 to a total of 960 af composed of about 130 and 830 af of groundwater and SWP water, respectively.
+The intra-basin transfer of water from the SMVMA to the NMMA commenced in July 2015, with a total of 314 af of water transferred that year.
+Delivery of an additional 337 af of water was completed in the first half of 2016, thus delivering a total of about 650 af of water in year one of the Agreement, fiscal year 2015/16 (directly on par with the Agreement amounts).
+The water transfers have gradually increased during calendar years 2016 through 2018 from 770 to 970 af.
+The 2018 transfer amount is estimated as comprised of approximately 280 and 690 af of groundwater and surface water, respectively.